Margaret Isaac read

 Margaret has contributed to many Local Education Authority projects as a Writer in Residence, at schools in Rhondda Cynon Taff, Vale of Glamorgan, Cardiff and Newport, and worked with the Basic Skills Agency.

-In 2006, Margaret commenced researching the folklore surrounding the lakes of Wales.
-Her first book has been published bilingually in 2008 as Lake Stories of Wales - Shadows in the Waters and Storiau Llynnoedd Cymru - Cysgodion yn y Dyfroedd.
+In recent years, Margaret commenced researching the folklore surrounding the lakes of Wales.
+Her first book was published bilingually as Lake Stories of Wales - Shadows in the Waters and Storiau Llynnoedd Cymru - Cysgodion yn y Dyfroedd.

-The next book of the series is scheduled for 2009
+The next book of the series entitled Lake Stories of Wales - Troubled Waters is in preparation.

-Margaret continues to write language resources for schools based on the books.
-She contributes to the Writer on Tour Scheme of the Academi who have been very supportive of her work with children and adults.
+Margaret contributes to the Writer on Tour Scheme of Literature Wales who have always been very supportive of her work with children and adults.

 Dr Alun